PatrzNaMnie/SimpleScada/UserManual.md

 #
 ## Variables

 ##### The list of variables is available in the repository.
-Access to list is available by opening the .xlsx file in the Variables folder.
+Access to list is available by opening the .xlsx file in the Excel folder.
 Variables List User Guide in progress.
 #
 ## Screens
 #